 - Online betting: Yes

-The Kambi powered DraftKings online sportsbook was the first mobile wagering platform to go online in New Jersey, taking its first bets in early August 2018.
-Being first to market certainly had its perks, as DraftKings was able to leverage its exclusivity and massive existing daily fantasy sports database to much early success.
-Its meteoric rise also proved a wake-up call to New Jersey casino brands, that the DFS sites were in it to win it.
+DraftKings online sportsbook was the first mobile sports betting platform to go live in New Jersey, taking its first bets in early August 2018.
+Being first to market certainly had its perks, as DraftKings was able to leverage its exclusivity and massive existing daily fantasy sports database to gain early success.
+Its meteoric rise also proved to be a wake-up call to New Jersey casino brands, as this let them know that the DFS sites were in it to win it.

-Since, DraftKings has faltered a bit, due to what we believe is stiffening competition, below average lines relative to the market, and a rather bland user interface.
-Despite this, it remains among the industry’s revenue leaders, and now also generates a healthy dose of online casino revenue as well (casino games were integrated in December 2018).
+Since its initial launch, DraftKings remains among the industry’s revenue leaders and now even generates a healthy dose of NJ online casino revenue as well (casino games were integrated in December 2018).

 #3 – Monmouth Park

-- Retail sportsbook: Monmouth Park Sports Book by William Hill
+- Retail sportsbook: Caesars Sportsbook at Monmouth Park

 - Retail launch date: June 14, 2018